 ARTICLE XV – Members-At-Large

 The president may appoint up to two Members-at-Large to serve at the pleasure of the President.
 Members-at-Large shall take on projects and/or activities to assist the CEAC in organizational activities.
-The Members-at-Large shall have no voting privileges.
-They shall attend CEAC Board and Committee meetings as requested by the President.
+The Members-at-Large shall have voting privileges.

 ARTICLE XVI – Dedication of Assets